LeoTN/yt-dlp-autohotkey-gui/README.md

 <details>
 <summary><strong>Known Issues</strong></summary>

-* The hotkey to indirectly capture video URLs is still **experimental** and may not work every time.
+* The hotkey for indirectly capturing video URLs is still **experimental** and may not work consistently.
 * Embedding **video subtitles** may occasionally fail, causing the download to fail as well.
-  * The issue seems to occur due to YouTube blocking requests caused by too many API calls.
+  * This usually happens when YouTube blocks requests due to too many API calls.
 * Sometimes yt-dlp requests may get temporarily **blocked (by YouTube)**, causing certain videos to show up as **not found** in the list.
-  * If this happens, simply wait a bit before trying again.
+  * If this occurs, wait a short while before trying again.

 </details>